Short Term Accommodation

 On arrival participants are asked to complete admission paperwork, including the signing of a Rights and Responsibilities document that outlines the rules of their stay.

 Participants will be provided with a key to the house and their room, which must be returned upon discharge.
-Clients are asked to provide a $15 contribution, and a $15 key deposit, which is refunded upon return of the keys.
+Participants are asked to provide $15 key deposit, which is refunded upon return of the keys.

-For referral forms or further information about the Mental Health Foundation’s Respite program, please contact us:
+For referral forms or further information about the Mental Health Foundation’s Short term Accommodation Respite program, please contact us: